 On the left-hand side, you will see a menu.
 In that menu, click on ‘Yoast SEO.’

 - Click on ‘Search Appearance.’

 The ‘Yoast SEO’ settings will expand, providing you with additional options.
 Click on ‘Search Appearance.’

 - Click on the ‘RSS’ tab.

-- Click the text box and start editing your content using the variables listed below.
+- Click the text box and start editing your content using the variables listed in the Available variables section.